-\Social Science Electives
+Social So cience Electives

-Credit Hrs.
+Course Title Credit Hrs.

 PSY 150 General Psychology 3

 SOC 210 Introduction to Sociology 3

 ECO 251 Principles of Microeconomics 3

 (OR)

 ECO 252 Principles of Macroeconomics 3

 + Placement test scores may indicate developmental courses are needed in preparation for these courses.